dougalrea/Crypto-Show/README.md

 ## Overview

 Crypto Show is a single page React Application with multiple components.
 The app consumes cryptocurrency data from Nomics Public API and mounts the data back to the app.
-The data is then manipulated and rendered in an interactive way for the user.
+The data is then manipulated, processed, and rendered in an interactive way for the user.
 The application is deployed online and hosted by Netlify. **[Check it out here!](https://festive-curran-721d2b.netlify.app/)**

 This was the second project I completed as a student of Software Engineering Immersive at General Assemnbly.
 This was a pair project, where my team mate and I were tasked with building a functional React Application which consumed data from a public API in only 48 hours.